Ekta0108/GenAI-Learning-Journey/docs/lesson1_notes.md

 | LangChain    | Python framework for LLM workflows | Makes building apps with LLMs easier        |

 ---

-Want to try a **hands-on example with embeddings and LangChain** next?
-We can load a PDF and query it using Azure GPT + LangChain!

 ### 🔧 Temperature Explained: